chimera-linux/cports/Usage.md

 ### Using Incompatible Hosts

-If you do not have a suitable system for bootstrapping (for example a `glibc` based system), you do not need to go out of your way to set one up.
+If you do not have a suitable system for bootstrapping (for example a `glibc` based system, or Alpine Linux), you do not need to go out of your way to set one up.
 The `cports` tree provides the `bootstrap.sh` script for this purpose.

 This works by fetching a compatible `rootfs` (Void Linux with `musl`) and then running regular bootstrap within.
 It uses `bwrap` for this, so you should never